AdguardTeam/AdguardKnowledgeBase/11.vpn/040.adguard-vpn-for-windows/010.overview/docs.en.md

 ## Support

-In this tab we've collected a lot of useful links: to a page with answers to frequently asked questions, to the application feedback form, to resources where you can discuss AdGuard VPN, and to our **Knowledge Base**.
+In this tab we've collected a lot of useful links: FAQ page, application feedback form, social media pages, and **Knowledge Base**.

 By clicking the **Report a bug** button you will open a dialog box with a field to describe the problem.
 If anything goes wrong while using AdGuard VPN for Windows, please, tell us about it.